CleanroomMC/cleanroom-website/docs/groovy-script/introduction/index.md

     - [`groovy/runConfig.json`](./run_config.md)
     - `groovy/postInit/main.groovy` (default script file)

-## Groovy log
+## Groovy Log

 Everything groovy related has its own log, and it generates its own file.
 If you run into issues with your script you should look here first.

+You can use the `log.info` and `println` to add custom messages to the log file.
+You can also use `log.warn` and `log.error` to indicate something has gone wrong.

-The files directory is always `[Minecraft instance path]/groovy.log`
+The files directory is always `[Minecraft instance path]/groovy.log` for clients and `[Minecraft instance path]/groovy_server.log` for servers.

+When sharing the Groovy Log, you should share the entire text of the log and that of the relevant class file as text.

 ## Run Config